Buying

 Kevin Mo's Advice for First-Time Buyers

-MK Group co-founder Kevin Mo works with a high volume of first-time buyer families every year, and his most repeated line is: "Don't tour more than 20 homes.
+MK Group founder Kevin Mo works with a high volume of first-time buyer families every year, and his most repeated line is: "Don't tour more than 20 homes.
 Past that, you only get more indecisive."
 The data behind it: tracking MK Group's first-time buyer clients over the last two years, buyers who toured 12-18 homes averaged a 6-week decision cycle and reported 92% satisfaction, while buyers who toured more than 25 homes stretched to 14 weeks and saw satisfaction drop to 78%.
 Decision fatigue is real.
 Marie Wang adds an operational tip: before any in-person tours, run a first-pass screen on Google Maps Street View — look at the street, the neighbors' homes, and the surrounding amenities.
 That alone cuts 40-50% of candidates and keeps physical tours focused.
 The MK Group team builds every first-time buyer a custom city-comparison worksheet — every viable city in budget, side by side on school ratings, commute time, median home size, and historical appreciation — so the decision framework is in place before the first showing.

 Talk to MK Group Before Your First Offer